rachidox06/ai-search-api/cron-scheduler/README.md

 # AI Search Cron Scheduler

-Automatically refreshes all active prompts once per day by calling the AI search API.
+Automatically refreshes active prompts based on their individual schedules by calling the AI search API.

 ## What It Does

-1. Runs on a schedule (default: 2 AM daily)
+1. Runs on a schedule (default: **Every hour**)
-2. Fetches all prompts where `is_active = true` from Supabase
+2. Fetches prompts where `is_active = true` AND `next_run_at <= NOW()` from Supabase
-3. Calls `/api/v1/prompt-runs/batch` for each prompt with all 5 engines
+3. Calls `/api/v1/prompt-runs/batch` for each due prompt
+4. Updates `next_run_at` based on each prompt's `check_frequency`
-4. Respects API call limits (default: 500 calls = 100 prompts max)
+5. Respects API call limits (default: 500 calls = 100 prompts max)
-5. Logs progress and results
+6. Logs progress and results

+## ✨ New: Per-Prompt Scheduling

+**No more fixed 2 AM schedule for everyone!** Each prompt now runs on its own schedule:

+- User signs up at 3 PM → Their prompts run at 3 PM daily
+- User signs up at 10 AM → Their prompts run at 10 AM daily
+- **No 24-hour gap issues** - each prompt runs exactly 24 hours after its last run

 ## Railway Setup